Festival Essentials: The Complete Festival Checklist

 It’s not uncommon for festivals to ban glass bottles in both the campsite and festival arena.
 To avoid losing your drinks before entering the festival, choose drinks which are contained within cans.
 Alternatively, you could take an eco-friendly refillable bottle with you.

-Too much for you to carry
+Too Much for You to Carry

 Don’t forget when you’re packing that everything you bring will have to be carried a potentially long distance.
 Make your life as easy as possible by only packing the essentials.
 Perhaps invest in a festival trolley, which allows for further mobility of your equipment without causing unnecessary strain on your back.